JupiterOne/graph-azure/docs/roles.md

 groups, and applications that are assigned RBAC roles cannot use the [Azure classic deployment model APIs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/deployment-models).

-If you need to assign administrator roles in Azure Active Directory, see View and assign administrator roles in Azure Active Directory.
+If you need to assign administrator roles in Microsoft Entra ID, see View and assign administrator roles in Microsoft Entra ID.
 Azure AD administrator roles are used to manage Azure AD resources in a directory such as create or edit users, assign administrative roles to others, reset user passwords, manage user licenses, and manage domains.
 See the Portal "Roles and administrators" blade in a selected Directory.
 Role information can be accessed in Azure admin portal, Microsoft 365 admin center, Microsoft Graph, AzureAD PowerShell.

 By default, Azure RBAC roles and Azure AD administrator roles do not span Azure and Azure AD.
 However, if a Global Administrator elevates their access by